typst/packages/packages/preview/supercharged-dhbw/3.3.0/README.md

 `header (dictionary)`: Configure the header of the document

 - display (bool): Whether the header should be shown, default is `true`
-- show-title (bool): Whether the title should be shown in the header, default is `true`
+- show-chapter (bool): Whether the current chapter should be shown in the header, default is `true`
 - show-left-logo (bool): Whether the left logo should be shown in the header, default is `true`
 - show-right-logo (bool): Whether the right logo should be shown in the header, default is `true`
 - show-divider (bool): Whether the header divider should be shown, default is `true`